 So much of what I think is important now, in life, really, but I tend to reflect on it all through a lens of changing the experience of chronic pain, has to do with connection at some level.

-Connection to other humans.
 Feeling heard and validated, hearing and validating others, loving and being loved, sharing stories, laughing and crying together, fostering altruism, expressing gratitude, volunteering…just connection on some meaningful level with other human beings.
 I lost a lot of friends when I disappeared for a while, but I was able to reconnect with many and make new ones, too.
 I have met so many wonderful people in the pain world who have enriched my life.
 These relationships are my therapy.

-Connection to nature.
 Getting outside and out of myself, immersing myself in the beauty and harmony of the natural world, appreciating nature, moving through the environment using all my senses, breathing fresh air, putting my pain in perspective.
 Nature is my therapy.

 Buster was the only one who got me when my pain was at its worst.
-He always knew what to do, he was always there for me without fail, he never judged or tried to fix it.
+He always knew what to do.
+He was always there for me without fail, he never judged or tried to fix it.
 How you can you not love those soulful eyes and that warm little body?
 Buster (and other animals, but he is numero uno) is my therapy.

-Connection to hobbies.
 I held onto the desire to get back to my old hobbies for so long that I failed, for a long time, to engage in any hobbies at all.
 But then I found photography which further enhanced my connection to nature and to the world around me.
 I found writing.
 I found coloring.
 I found snowshoeing.
 I rediscovered snowboarding.
 My hobbies are my therapy.